DerrickWawerumuturi/DigitalSpace/README.md

 - Make sure MongoDB is running and accessible.
 - Check for any errors in the terminal output and address them as needed.

-## Issues

-Failed to aquire an email domain so we used an Third-party-Api - Mailjet which takes about 5-10 minutes before sending an email

 ## FAQ